JoshuaDietz/node-data-tree/README.md

-# node-tree
+# node-data-tree
 A library to implement tree-like structures in node.js

-Note that this library is *not* extensively tested (look at the tests) and it not feature-complete either.
-I for now just implemented the features that I needed.
+Note that this library is *not* extensively tested (look at the tests) and is not feature-complete either.
+For now, I just implemented the features that I needed.

 Usage:
 ------